Assisted Therapy Dog Adoption Program

 - Step 1 – Complete and submit the application online with all required supporting documents together.

-- Step 5 – An assessment will be scheduled with one of our Companion Paws Team Assessors on the phone or in person to ascertain a suitable dog match for you.
+- Step 6 – An assessment will be scheduled with one of our Companion Paws Team Assessors on the phone and/or in person to ascertain a suitable dog match for you.

-- Step 6 – Once the Assessor has acsertained the criteria for your dog, the search process of adoption will start within 2 weeks-time.
+- Step 7 – Once the Assessors have acsertained the criteria for your dog, the search process of adoption will start within 2 weeks-time.

 Please include a letter stating the date, your profession, your work location’s name and address, and what your dog will be doing during Assisted therapy.